Sex sells toys: Gendered marketing in the world of adult toys

-I knew that buying my first sex toy wouldn’t be something I’d regret, I just needed to expel the image of the stereotypical person who went into sex stores looked like.
+I knew that buying my first sex toy wouldn’t be something I’d regret, I just needed to expel the image of what the stereotypical person who went into sex stores looked like.
 I didn’t feel like that shady figure I imagined browsing through the aisles, and I knew that logically, most people who bought sex toys weren’t that person either.

 Aside from almost tripping when exiting the store, my visit was pain-free.
 For me, a genderqueer person, buying toys marketed for women was not distressing in the slightest.
 Despite an oversaturation of pink and purple, and a questionable dildo apparently modelled on porn actor James Deen’s anatomy, I didn’t have trouble finding something I liked, something that suited me.

 Yet walking past the fleshlights, I started to see a disparity.
 There was a feeling of segregation within the toys marketed to men that isn’t found within vibrators and bullets.
 While a vibrator is a vibrator for anyone, whatever gender, whatever sexuality, the marketing for toys traditionally aimed at men, such as fleshlights and anal toys, is far more sexuality segregated – and exclusionary as a result.